GloverTheProgrammer/Usenet-Post-Classifier/README.txt

-Understood.
-Here's a revised version of your README without the detailed listing of the requirements:

----

 # Usenet Post Classifier - Streamlit App

 This Streamlit application, part of the Usenet Post Classifier project, is designed to classify Usenet posts into various categories using a pre-trained Multinomial Naive Bayes model.